Jeffree Star: Music career

 Star's career as an electronica and pop vocalist began when he befriended Peaches' drummer Samantha Maloney, who encouraged him to make music.
+In 2005 he was featured on the Hollywood Undead song Turn Off The Lights.
 During the summer of 2007, he was advertised as a part of the True Colors Tour 2007, which traveled through 15 cities in the United States and Canada.
 The tour, sponsored by the LGBT Logo channel, began on June 8, 2007, to coincide with Pride month.

 Star released his first and only studio album Beauty Killer in 2009, which peaked at number seven on the US Billboard Top Electronic Albums chart.
 The album included songs such as "Lollipop Luxury" featuring Nicki Minaj.
 He embarked on several world tours to promote his music.
-In 2010, he signed to Konvict Muzik—whose founder Akon described Star as "the next Lady Gaga"—with plans to release a second album.
+In 2010, he signed to Konlive with plans to release a second album.
 However, it was never released and Star abruptly left the music industry in 2013 under unclear circumstances.
-He later described signing to Akon's record label as "the biggest mistake I've ever made."

 He appeared in the second version of Kesha's music video for her single "Take It Off" in 2010.
 Star has worked with several other musical performers, including Blood on the Dance Floor, Deuce, Millionaires, and Larry Tee.

+However, on September 15, 2024, Jeffree announced a 15 Year Anniversary release of his 2009 album Beauty Killer alongside a mini-eyeshadow palette of the same name through his YouTube channel.
+The release saw a new album cover with 3 new songs and with some tracks remastered.
+A Digital EP called 'Lollipop Killer' was also announced.
+The anniversary album was released in both CDs and several versions of Vinyls.
+The album was available for pre-order after the announcement.